policies

 Cancellation and attendance policy

-Minds Matter values clients time and we do our best to offer a wide range of appointment times to suit client’s availability.
+Minds Matter values clients time and we do our best to offer a range of appointment times to suit client’s availability.
 It is important to note, however, that therapist preparation for sessions and assessments is time intensive.
 As such, the number of sessions available for clients are limited, to ensure quality service.
 Whilst the nature of some exceptional, unforeseen circumstances requiring clients to reschedule or cancel appointments is understandable, we kindly request to be notified in advance so that clinicians’ time can be effectively managed and so we can offer the appointment to another client that needs it.
 We acknowledge that unforeseen circumstances may arise, and as such, cancellations supported by a medical certificate may not incur a cancellation fee.

 Cancellation policies vary depending on session type due to differing pre-session preparation time needed.